hendisantika/springboot-docker-demo2/README.md

 		$ ./gradlew build && java -jar build/libs/spring-boot-docker-0.1.0.jar

-- Nevigate to http://localhost:8080[localhost:8080] to see your "Hello Docker World" message.
+- Navigate to http://localhost:8080 to see your "Hello Docker World" message.

 - To Containerize the Hello World Application (Refer the Dockerfile for details) run the cmds below which will build a Docker image in the name mydocker/spring-boot-docker:latest